-The "North Bend Form-Based Code Regulating Plan" is adopted by reference and contained in a separate manual available in the on the City of North Bend website or North Bend City Hall.
+The "North Bend Form-Based Code Regulating Plan" has been separately adopted by ordinance and shall govern the development described in NBMC 18.12.020.
+The North Bend Form-Based Code Regulating Plan is available on the City of North Bend website or North Bend City Hall.